Olympia, Greece: The municipality

 The ancient site of the games had been included during all the intervening centuries within a community yet called Olympia.
 In modern terms it became Archaia Olympia, "Ancient Olympia," and was a deme, or municipality, of its own.
 In 2011 it was combined for reasons of economy of government with three other former demes within which union the four became municipal units.
 The terminology can be confusing, as "ancient Olympia" can be either the modern municipal unit, or only the site of the ruins.

 The town has a railway station and is the easternmost terminus of the line of Olympia-Pyrgos (Ilia).
 The train station with the freight yard to its west is located about 300 m east of the town centre.
-It is linked by GR-74, and the new road was opened in the 1980s.
+It is linked by the EO74 road, and the new road was opened in the 1980s.
 The next stretch N and NE of Olympia opened in 2005.
 The distance from Pyrgos is 20 km, about 50 km SW of Lampeia, W of Tripoli and Arcadia and 4 km north of Krestena and N of Kyparissia and Messenia.
 The highway passes north of the ancient ruins.
 A reservoir is located a few kilometres to the west, impounding the Alfeios River for hydroelectric purposes.
 The catchment up to Olympia is flat or rolling and is agricultural; upstream from Olympia the river drains the foothills of the mountains.
 Much of the land around the archaeological site is given to dendriculture; that is, symmetric rows of olive trees.

 The site and town of Olympia were threatened by the 2007 forest fires, but no damage was reported.